 FUNDING AREAS: Violence Prevention, Environment, and Scientific Research

-SCIENTIFIC RESEARCH: Waitt is vice chair of the Salk Institute for Biological Studies.
+SCIENTIFIC RESEARCH: Waitt was vice chair of the Salk Institute for Biological Studies.
 He has contributed more than $20 million to the organization, most of which has gone to create the Waitt Advanced Biophotonics Center.
 The goal of the center is to develop next-generation imaging and visualization tools that will enable investigators from across many biological disciplines to take advantage of the latest imaging technology.
 The center's research stands to serve as a foundation for scientific advancement in many areas, including research into aging, cancer, neuroscience, metabolism, vision, infectious diseases, genetic disorders, and forensic science.
-The research may be applied to other areas of scientific inquiry as well.
+The research may be applied to other areas of scientific inquiry, as well.

 LOOKING FORWARD: When it comes to scientific research and ocean conservation, Waitt is really just getting started, so look for his future philanthropy to build on the results of the initiatives he currently supports.
 In ocean conservation, look for the support of smaller-scale projects and awareness initiatives that seek to replicate his success in violence prevention.